NdaYoussef/Receipe-Market/README.md

 # RecipeMarket

-RecipeCart is a front-end web application that combines a recipe platform with an e-commerce shopping experience.
+Recipe Market is a front-end web application that combines a recipe platform with an e-commerce shopping experience.
 Users can browse different food recipes and instantly add all the required ingredients of a selected recipe to their shopping cart with one click.

 The goal of this project is to simplify grocery shopping by allowing users to select a complete recipe instead of searching for ingredients individually.